Lotus-Token-Network/TC/README.md

 5. Trigger to Start Crowd Sale periods
 6. Auto-transfer of collected ETHs into another wallet address
 7. Improved auto-transfer mechanism to specify various wallet addresses.
+8. Replaced the auto-transfer mechanism with manual withdrawal for added security.
+9. Configuration to include a Minimum Cap and Maximum Cap for buyers on each of the three crowdsale periods.
+10.Configuration to include Individual Hard Cap.

 ### 1. Token Creation